Salesforce Commerce Cloud B2C Commerce Cartridge operational overview

 Asset toolbar

-You can set tags and metadata for several selected assets at once from the main Media Library view using the Tag or Edit Structured Metadata options in the asset toolbar.
+You can set tags and metadata for several selected assets at once from the Media Library using the Tag or Edit Structured Metadata options in the asset toolbar.
 You can Edit Contextual Metadata via the (3-dot) options menu.
 The type of metadata available for editing (contextual or structured) depends on the setup for your organization's account.

 Media library asset toolbar